ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingtransport.rst

    Figure 13-13: The ArcNLET-Py Transport Module outputs in the Catalog Pane.

-2. Take a moment to review the outputs to ensure your data has been processed correctly.
+2. Take a moment to review the outputs, as shown in Figures 13-14, 13-15, and 13-16 to ensure your data has been processed correctly.
 Your data must be processed correctly because data outputs from the Transport Module are used as inputs in the Load Estimation Module.

     a.
 Your raster image outputs appear in your [Map View] as a black image with white plumes with the greatest magnitude at each